 Between the bleaching and other things that threaten this precious reef system, there are portions of the Great Barrier Reef that have died.
 The truth may be hard to swallow, however, knowing the statistics helps people realize the seriousness of the barrier’s fate.

 In 2016, just 4 years ago, it was reported that somewhere around 30% of the Great Barrier Reef had died just that year alone from bleaching.
 For something so large, this means miles upon miles of drained corals in underwater graves.

 The sunlight helps provide food for these fragile systems, however, when the temperatures of the water rise too much, it is simply too much pressure on these corals.

 While climate change is mostly out of our control, we tend to rely on governments to come up with plans to reduce climate change.
 This may not always be feasible.

 For example, rising temperatures aren’t necessarily something that can be controlled.
-Like stated before, we can make efforts to help reduce the other forms of things that endanger the reef, like overfishing and pollution.
+As stated before, we can make efforts to help reduce the other forms of things that endanger the reef, like overfishing and pollution.

-In terms of just how much of the Great Barrier Reef is dead, estimates show half of it are depleted.
+In terms of just how much of the Great Barrier Reef is dead, estimates show half of it is depleted.
 Half is quite a bit when it comes down to this massive coral system.

 With such varying changes in the climate and sea temperatures, the exact time that the barrier may have left is not exact.
 However, experts have estimated it may last until 2050.

-That doesn’t seem too close but its only 30 years away.
+That doesn’t seem too close but it’s only 30 years away.
 If the rate of bleaching continually increases, 2050 will be here before we know it.